Ridgid Stealth Force Brushless 18V 3-Speed Pulse Driver Review

 A Couple of Surprising Finds

 There are a couple of very important differences between traditional impact drivers and Ridgid’s Stealth Force Pulse Driver.
 You’re going to notice about half the number of impacts compared to an impact driver.
 Particularly when you’re driving slow, each impact transfers more power to your arm.
 You’ll get more wrist movement that makes delicate driving harder to control.

 You’d expect more transferred power into your arm and wrist to be harder on your joints.
 Even though your arm is moving more, it’s much softer than the vibration of an impact driver.
 This is due to the nature of having the oil pulse mechanism softening the more powerful blow internally.

 It feels like the difference between striking a hammer on a sheet of plywood versus 1/4” steel.
 You can deliver plenty of power in both situations.
 The wood cushions the blow and makes it feel softer even though you delivered the same amount of power.
 We’ll have to do some testing to prove it, but the softer blow may significantly improve the lifespan of impact rated driver bits.

 Industrial workers have understood the benefits of hydraulic impact power for a long time.
-We’re excited they are finally reaching the every day user on residential and commercial jobsites.
+We’re excited they are finally reaching the everyday user on residential and commercial jobsites.
 The Ridgid Stealth Force Brushless 18V 3-Speed Pulse Driver is more than just a quieter solution for apartment, school, and office jobsites.
 Its clearly higher driving performance makes it an easy choice to swap out for your traditional impact driver in nearly every application.

 There is a premium price on this as a kit.
 With 2 compact batteries and charger, it’ll set you back $199.
 The Gen5X Impact Driver with one battery is normally $99 but is currently on sale for $79.
 As these oil impact drivers, like the Ridgid Stealth Force, become more readily available, I’m hoping they’ll replace impact drivers in kits just like hammer drills have replaced drill drivers.